Kevinpgalligan/sketches/README.md

 - Snow (a la Celeste)
 - Rain (additions: fog, wind, lightning)

-# Infrastructure
-Eventually, I will probably want to generate a finite number of noise values up front and map into their range.
-It's not terribly efficient to generate the noise values each time the function is called.

 # TODO
 * Tweak smoothstep interface, it shouldn't do lerp for you.
 * Investigate discontinuity in noise (see: 2d noise example, there's a sudden jump between low and high values).